Kittyfisto/IsabelDb/README.md

 - Each collection can store zero or more objects where each object must be serializable
 - Each operation on a collection is atomic
 - Each mutating operation blocks until its data is flushed to disk
+- Any custom type with a data contract can be stored in the database

 ## Collections